facebook/react-native-website/docs/image.md

 This prop is most useful in cases where the destination dimensions are quite small and the source image is significantly larger.
 The `resize` resize method performs downsampling and significant image quality is lost between the source and destination image sizes, often resulting in a blurry image.
 By using a multiplier, the decoded image is slightly larger than the target size but smaller than the source image (if the source image is large enough).
 This allows aliasing artifacts to produce faux quality through scaling operations on the multiplied image.

+If you have a source image with dimensions 200x200 and destination dimensions of 24x24, a resizeMultiplier of `2.0` will tell Fresco to downsample the image to 48x48.
+Fresco picks the closest power of 2 (so, 50x50) and decodes the image into a bitmap of that size.
+Without the multiplier, the closest power of 2 would be 25x25.
+The resultant image is scaled down by the system.

 | Type   | Default |
 | ------ | ------- |
 | number | `1.0`   |